broimsuperman/solanabot/README.md

 # SOL BULL
 An advanced automatic trading bot for the Solana blockchain. **SOL BULL** is designed to simplify and enhance your trading experience with powerful features and seamless automation.
 Progress will be documented here as the project evolves!
+Keep in mind the project is currently in active development, and updates will come along.
+If you do not know how to do something, you can open up an issue.
+All contributions are welcome!

 ---
 ## Features 🚀